 The network analyzer is automatically adapted to the AC supply voltage, which must be in the range of 100 V to 240 V at 50 Hz to 60 Hz.
+A line frequency of 400 Hz is also supported.

-The AC power connector is located in the upper part of the rear panel (see Chapter 4.2, "Rear panel", on page 29).
+The AC power connector is located in the upper part of the rear panel (see Chapter 4.2, "Rear panel", on page 31).

-- Plug the AC power cable into the AC power connector on the rear panel of the product.
+- 1. Plug the AC power cable into the AC power connector on the rear panel of the product.
 Only use the AC power cable delivered with the product. - Plug the AC power cable into a power outlet with ground contact.The required ratings are listed next to the AC power connector and in the data sheet. - 3.
 If necessary, also ground the product using the grounding terminal \pm .